NETWAYS/foreman-training/provisioning/03_pxe.md

 Host groups are used to group hosts, the groups can be organized in a hierarchical way by nesting them.

-The host groups enables adding defaults for all options required by Foreman for provisioning and depending on your environment also for configuration management and compute resources.
+The host groups enables adding defaults for all options required by Foreman for provisioning and depending on your environment also for configuration management and Compute Resources.
 Additional parameters can be set.

 In addition to providing defaults, "Provisioning templates" can be associated to change the operating system's default templates.